Accessibility

 Good to know: The use of Cogeco’s IP Relay service is free of charge when placing local or long-distance calls within North America from a computer.

-For more information about Cogeco’s IP Relay service, please visit the IP Relay page.
+For more information about Cogeco’s IP Relay service, please visit the IP Relay page or our IP Relay FAQs.

 Video Relay Service